 Career and Salary Information

-The BLS estimated 13% growth in the number of jobs for accountants and auditors during the years 2012-2022, which is about average compared to all occupations.
-These workers earned $72,500 as an average annual wage in May 2013, according to the BLS.
+The BLS estimates 11% growth in the number of jobs for accountants and auditors during the years 2014-2024, which is faster than average of all occupations.
+These workers earned $75,280 as an average annual wage in May 2015, according to the BLS.